 Kokoriko Natural Rotisserie is with no doubt the most desirable natural chicken alternative in the fast casual/fine fast segment.
 In brief, amazing, chef-designed dishes enriched with decade long successful recipes at very reasonable prices.

-Kokoriko, Colombia’s wildly-successful chain of restaurants specializing in rotisserie chicken, has partnered with veteran restaurateur and renowned chef Richard Sandoval to expand Kokoriko into the U.S. market with the launch of Kokoriko Natural Rotisserie.
+Kokoriko, Colombia’s wildly-successful chain of restaurants specializing in rotisserie chicken decided to expand Kokoriko into the U.S. market with the launch of Kokoriko Natural Rotisserie.

-With Sandoval’s vision to create a chef-driven, modern interpretation of Kokoriko (a generic term for rotisserie chicken in Colombia) he keeps true to the essence of what makes Colombian diners have such an emotional bond to this chain of restaurants.
-For Kokoriko Natural Rotisserie, Sandoval has taken Kokoriko’s traditional recipes, including the original secret chicken marinade, and infused them with the vibrant flavors of Latin America
+With the new vision to create a chef-driven, modern interpretation of Kokoriko (a generic term for rotisserie chicken in Colombia) he keeps true to the essence of what makes Colombian diners have such an emotional bond to this chain of restaurants.
+For Kokoriko Natural Rotisserie, we took ours Kokoriko’s traditional recipes, including the original secret chicken marinade, and infused them with the vibrant flavors of Latin America

-Slow-cooked to perfection on an open rotisserie, Kokoriko Natural Rotisserie’s free-range, all-natural chicken it’s being marinated for at least 48 hours in both the original and chef’s signature marinade – a blend of Kokoriko’s secret marinade, mixed with Chef Sandoval’s blend of achiote and seasonings from country’s like Venezuela, Colombia, and Peru.
+Slow-cooked to perfection on an open rotisserie, Kokoriko Natural Rotisserie’s free-range, all-natural chicken it’s being marinated for at least 48 hours in both the original and chef’s signature marinade – a blend of Kokoriko’s secret marinade, mixed with the Chef’s blend of achiote and seasonings from country’s like Venezuela, Colombia, and Peru.